 3. The Price is Too Low

 When it comes to event planning, there’s a lot of places to pinch pennies, but entertainment just isn’t one of them.
-Three years from now, your guests won’t remember whether they had chicken or steak, but they’ll remember a world-class entertainer.
+Three years from now, your guests won’t remember the food they ate at your event… but they’ll remember world-class entertainment.
+People always remember how you make them feel.